Earth Science Decadal Survey: 2007-2017, Earth Science and Applications from Space

-“Earth Science and Applications from Space: National Imperatives for the Next Decade and Beyond“ called for Earth observations falling into seven categories: applications and societal benefits, land-use change, weather, climate change, water resources, human health, and solid-Earth hazards.
-A related NASA planning document was released in 2010 nicknamed the “Climate Initiative” (full name: Responding to the Challenge of Climate and Environmental Change: NASA's Plan for Climate-Centric Architecture for Earth Observations and Applications).
+"Earth Science and Applications from Space: National Imperatives for the Next Decade and Beyond" called for Earth observations falling into seven categories: applications and societal benefits, land-use change, weather, climate change, water resources, human health, and solid-Earth hazards.
+A related NASA planning document was released in 2010 nicknamed the "Climate Initiative" (full name: Responding to the Challenge of Climate and Environmental Change: NASA's Plan for Climate-Centric Architecture for Earth Observations and Applications).

 Recommended missions from the 2007 survey included many satellites that became operational in some format.
 For example, the survey recommended a continuation of NPOESS (dissolved), which is now called JPSS, including instruments like VIIRS on the two satellites Suomi-NPP and NOAA-20 which launched in 2011 and 2017.
-Soil Moisture Active Passive (SMAP) launched in 2015.
-The Ice Cloud and land Elevation Satellite (ICESat-2) launched in 2018.
+Soil Moisture Active Passive (SMAP) was launched in 2015.
+The Ice Cloud and land Elevation Satellite (ICESat-2) was launched in 2018.
 The Gravity Recovery and Climate Experiment-II, later named Follow-On (GRACE-FO) launched in 2018 to continue the data collection from GRACE-1 and -2.

 Other missions recommended by the 2007 survey are still in a planning stage as of 2021.
 For example, 3D-Winds is planned for 2023 to 2026.
 Aerosol Cloud Ecosystems (ACE) was the precursor to the Plankton, Aerosol, Cloud and ocean Ecosystems (PACE) mission which is planned to launch in 2023 or 2024.
 Surface Water and Ocean Topography (SWOT) is planned to launch in 2022.